pyrmont/grapple/README.md

 (grapple/server/start "127.0.0.1" 3737)
 ```

-Alternatively, Grapple's CLI utility can be used like this in your project
+Alternatively, Grapple's CLI utility can be used like this in your bundle
 root:

 ```shell
 $ grapple --host "127.0.0.1" --port 3737 --logging "debug"
 ```

+Or if you just want to get going quickly, launch Neovim from your bundle root
+and it will start an instance of `grapple` automatically.

 ### Client